couchbase/cbft/docs/index.md

 From the Source Type dropdown, choose ```couchbase```.

-As soon as you make an Source Type dropdown selection, some additional type-dependent input fields (Source Name and Source Params) should appear.
+As soon as you make a Source Type dropdown selection, some additional type-dependent input fields (Source Name and Source Params) should appear.